Vivaha Bhojanambu (2021 film): Production

 Actor Sundeep Kishan announced in August 2020 his third production titled Vivaha Bhojanambu, named after a song from Mayabazar (1957), and a restaurant chain in Hyderabad which he owns.
 The film is produced in partnership with Sinish under the Anandi Art Creations, Soldiers Factory and Venkatadri Express banners.
-The film is directed by Ram Abbaraju from a story written by Bhanu Bhogavarapu.
+The film is directed by Ram Abbaraju from a story written by Bhanu Bogavarapu.
 S. ManiKandan is signed as the cinematographer while Chota K Prasad is the editor.

 Principal photography of the film commenced on 1 September 2020.

 Soundtrack

 Soundtrack of the film is released by Sony Music.
 Its first single was released on 3 February 2021.
 The music is composed by AniVee.

 Release

 This film was premiered on SonyLiv on 27 August 2021.